open-agora/agoraPI_phpClient/readme.md

 1. In the root directory, you may simply type: `php -S localhost:8888 -t .`.
 You should keep this server running in a console.
 1. In a browser, got to [http://localhost:8888/poll_index.php](http://localhost:8888/poll_index.php).

+## Caveat

+With these files we present some aspects of building a client for AgoraPI.
+However, we do not get very deep into every functionality of our API.

+In particular we skip completely every element related to user management.
+AgoraPI makes it possible to have users, who may create polls and cast vote
+(each user may cat at most a vote for a given poll).
+In order to make the best use of AgoraPI you need to understand how user work, and what they are entilted to do.
+It is also important with respect to anonymous votes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details